privacy-tech-lab/privacy-pioneer/README.md

 The `src/libs/indexed-db` directory, contains functions that instantiate and communicate with the IndexedDB in the Firefox browser.

-Some logos and other assets are in a Figma [here](https://www.figma.com/team_invite/redeem/rVKfai7IOrG1D90QriS5DJ).
+Some logos and other assets are on [Figma](https://www.figma.com/team_invite/redeem/rVKfai7IOrG1D90QriS5DJ).

 ## 7. Privacy Practice Analysis